jimmoffitt/rbEDC_multi_stream/README.md

 <p>
 + In the "edc" section, you can specify the following processing options:
-	+ poll_interval: interval in seconds between EDC polls for new data.
-Default is every 60 seconds.
-	+ poll_max: The maximum number of activities to return from each request.
 	+ storage: "files" or "database".
 How do you plan on storing the data?
 In flat files or in a database.
-		If you are storing as files, the filename is based on the native activity "id" and the extension indicates the markup format (xml or json, although only xml is currently supported).
+		If you are storing as files, the filename is based on the publisher and native activity "id" and the extension indicates the markup format (xml or json, although only xml is currently supported).
 	+ out_box: If storing data in files, where do you want them written to?